Ph.D. Candidate (ABD)

-Fields: Public History, African American History, Modern U.S. History
+Fields: Public History, 19th Century African American History, 20th Century Black Freedom Struggle

 Education: B.A.
 History, University at Albany (2014); M.A.
 Public History, University at Albany (2015)

-Currently at UMass, I am serving as co-chair of our Graduate History Association (GHA).
+Currently at UMass, I work as the Graduate Assistant for the Office of Inclusion and Engagement within the Graduate School.
+I also serve on the Status on Diversity Council, a Faculty Senate committee tasked with representing the needs of underrepresented populations on campus.
 I am also continuing my dissertation research through two fellowship programs: the W.E.B.
 Du Bois Graduate Student Fellowship, and the Research Enhancement and Leadership (REAL) Fellowship.